OpenAgenda/oa-public/packages/agenda-portal/README.md

     yarn init --yes
     yarn add @openagenda/agenda-portal

-To get your project quickly operational, copy the contents of the dev folder of the agenda-portal library to your project directory.
-It contains templates and sass file to get you quickly started right await on a functional portal website:

-    cp -RT node_modules/@openagenda/agenda-portal/dev/ .

-Next step: add the launch command to a scripts section of your `package.json` file

-    "scripts" : {
-      "start": "NODE_ENV=development browser-refresh server"
-    }

-Open the `server.js` file.
-You'll find here a few parameters to tweak when the portal is created:
+To get your project quickly operational, make sure you have the following information in hand:

  * **uid**: the unique identifier of the agenda the portal will get its events from
  * **lang**: the main language of your portal
  * **key**: your OpenAgenda account public key ( available in your user settings ).
-By default, the script you copied looks for the content of an `oa.key` file: create the file at the root of your project and put your key in it.

-Still in the same file, a final tweak to fix the reference to the portal library.
-Change:

-    const Portal = require( '../' );

-With:

-    const Portal = require( '@openagenda/agenda-portal' );
+Run the deploy command:

+    yarn deploy

 ... and your portal should be ready.
 Launch it with: